 To calculate the GL of a single serving of food, multiply the GI number by the grams of carbohydrate in one serving, then divide the total by 100[21-23].

-Huel vanilla powder (based on EU v2.3 formulation) has a glycemic index of 27, Huel Ready-to-drink has a GI of 25 and Huel cocoa and orange bars have a GI of 29.
+Huel Powder v3.0 (Vanilla) has a glycemic index of 16, Huel Ready-to-drink has a GI of 25 and Huel cocoa and orange bars have a GI of 29.
+Huel Black Edition has a GI of 19.
 Additionally, Huel powder is also high in chromium which supports the maintenance of normal blood sugar levels.